Shepherd-ITSec/Shepherd-ITSec.github.io/content/_index.md

 image: /about/profile.jpg
 ---

-# This page is currently under construction.
-Please come back later.

 ## Hello, my name is Felix Schäfer
 I am a independent and experienced computer scientist and cybersecurity student the Rheinische Friedrich-Wilhelms-Universität Bonn, where I research on developing new reverse engineering methods to make the world a digitally safer place.

-Please feel free to get in touch! :)
+Please feel free to get in touch! 😄